leolelion/jersey-recognition/Journal.md

 # Sixth Week 21/Feb/2025
 ## Work Done
+### Leo
+- Looked into models with better performance, to find which models could be swapped.
+Read more papers about jersey recognition.
 ### Tanner
 - Read the required papers discussed from last meeting
 - Looking for better models to swap into pipeline.
 Found 2.